w3c/wot-architecture/proposals/security_and_privacy.md

 we define a set of
-[WoT Security Best Practices](https://github.com/w3c/wot-security-best-practices) which will be updated as necessary (for example, as the WoT is extended to new IoT protocols or security schemes via its built-in extension mechansisms).
+[WoT Security Best Practices](https://github.com/w3c/wot-security-best-practices) which will be updated as necessary (for example, as the WoT is extended to new IoT protocols or security schemes via its built-in extension mechanisms).
 In addition, we define a general security testing procedure for WoT implementations in the [WoT Security Testing Plan](https://github.com/w3c/wot-security-testing-plan).